 The size and strength of MRI magnets is so great that people have been trapped, injured, and even killed by the force of ferromagnetic objects attracted to the MRI.
 From concealed roller-skate tennis shoes, to steel-reinforced furniture, to conventional hospital wheelchairs and gurneys, to steel oxygen cylinders, all of these normally harmless (outside the MRI suite) items become life-threatening when subjected to the enormous pull of the MRI’s magnet.

 Not all metals are ferromagnetic.
-In fact, in an MRI suite a concerted effort is usually made to rid the area of ferromagnetic materials and use non-ferromagnetic replacements whenever possible.
+In fact, in an MRI suite a concerted effort is usually made to rid the area of ferromagnetic materials and use non-ferromagnetic replacements whenever practical.
 Non-ferromagnetic metals include aluminum, titanium, brass, copper, and many others.
 These (and other) non-ferromagnetic metals can present other problems and hazards during MRI imaging, but that’s a topic for another day.

 It is almost impossible to determine whether a material is ferromagnetic just by looking at it.
 In fact, even sometimes when you know what an object is made of, it still isn’t enough to know whether it’s ferromagnetic or not.
 Stainless steel, is one of these examples.